Skip to main content

 Add your website

-Add your website is the first onboarding step and the only thing Hero Marketer asks you to type.
-Paste your homepage URL and Hero Marketer reads the page to build your product context, what you sell, who it's for, and why people buy it, then drafts your first Google Ads campaign from it.
+Add your website is the first onboarding step.
+The website URL is the only thing that Hero Marketer asks you to type during onboarding.
+Paste your homepage URL.
+Hero Marketer reads the page and builds your product context, what you sell, who it is for, and why people buy it.
+Then Hero Marketer drafts your first Google Ads campaign from it.

 What Hero Marketer asks for